gmrpr321/image_sort/readme.md

-this project is to demonstrate how each sorting algorithm approaches its results.it is done by python 3.10.2
+This project is to demonstrate how each sorting algorithm approaches its results.it is done by python 3.10.2

 		modules used : cv2,numpy,threading
-how to run the project:
+How to run the project:

 		1.run insertionpic.py to run the program that sorts an image using insertion sort